Omega Flight: Initiative team

 This team emerges from the aftermath of Marvel's Civil War crossover storyline.
-The lineup includes elements of the original Canadian super-team Alpha Flight as well as other superheroes, mostly American superheroes on loan from S.H.I.E.L.D. thanks to Iron Man and the Initiative.
+The lineup includes elements of the original Canadian super-team Alpha Flight, as well as American superheroes on loan from S.H.I.E.L.D. thanks to Iron Man and the Initiative.
 The team roster was meant to include Arachne, Michael Pointer as the new Guardian, Sasquatch, U.S. Agent, Beta Ray Bill and Talisman, but changes to the story after Omega Flight was reduced to a limited series meant that the final two never actually joined the team.